toolboc/EmergencyServicesBot/readme.md

 * Custom styling of the bot's look and feel are controlled by "/Content/botchat.css"
 * Custom bot behavior is controlled by "/Scripts/botchat.js"

-By modifying these files, you can give the bot a custom look and feel to accommodate your use case.
+By modifying these files, you can give the bot a custom look and feel to accomodate your use case.